yzyii/luashitacast/README.md

 - Edit Elemental Staves (NQ vs HQ), Obis and other conditional gear in ..\\common\\gcmage.lua if you are using these luas for mage jobs.
 - Edit Fenrir's Earring in ..\\common\\gcmelee.lua if you are using these luas for melee jobs.
 - Edit Aketons and Dream gear etc. and turn on or off additional logging in ..\\common\\gcinclude-rag.lua.
+- Set the i_can_read_and_follow_instructions_test boolean settings to true within gcmage.lua, gcmelee.lua, and gcinclude-rag.lua to confirm you actually read this and didn't waste other people's time.
 - Make sure you fill out the fastcastValue correctly in your [JOB].lua if you are using any Fast Cast gear in the Precast set.
 - Make sure you fill out the maxMP values correctly in your [JOB].lua if you are using these luas for mage jobs.
 - The midcast delay assumes you use the PacketFlow plugin.
 If you don't use PacketFlow, adjust the values in gcmage.lua (or gcmelee.lua for melee jobs).